manueles95/cumplo_test/README.md

 # After Server is running

-    Open your Browser at
+- Open your Browser at **127.0.0.1:8000**

-    ```sh
-     127.0.0.1:8000
-    ```

 You should see a white window with a red nav bar, click on any of its options to start using the application